Sic Parvis Magna Sample Chapter—First Impressions of Plymouth

 “I am very pleased to meet you, John,” responded Francis, shaking his hand.

-“Let me show you where you will stay,” said John.
+“I’ll show you where you will stay,” said John.

 They walked into the house as the servants began to offload the wagon and carry their belongings inside, streaming past Francis like a river around a rock.

-As they walked through the great house, Francis felt as if he were in some exotic and far away land.
+As they walked through the great house, Francis felt as if he were in some exotic and faraway land.
 Unlike their earthen-floor farmhouse with whitewashed walls, Francis trod on a polished oak floor.
 Dark panels lined the walls.

 Suddenly, Francis stopped dead in his tracks.

-Mesmerized, he examined a large oil painting of two ships, depicted in a pitched battle.
-Smoke billowed from the cannons protruding through the hull like arrows out of a quill.
-One ship proudly flew the Saint George, while the other the Portuguese standard of Saint Vincent.
+Smoke billowed from the cannons which protruded through the hulls like arrows out of a quill.
+One ship flew Saint George’s cross, while the other the Portuguese standard of Saint Vincent.

 Noticing that Francis was no longer behind him, John returned.